EmmanuelCorrales/emmanuelcorrales.github.io/_drafts/2018-09-26-deploy-rails-nginx-puma-to-ec2-with-ubuntu.md

 The EC2 instance of the Ubuntu server can download it upon launch with the execution of the **bootstap script** which we will cover on the next section.

+### <a name="ec2_s3" />Allow EC2 to access S3 via roles.
+Create a json file for our trust policy called **RailsEC2S3-Trust-Policy.json**.
+Its contents should look like the code below.
+{% highlight json %}
+{
+  "Version": "2012-10-17",
+  "Statement": [
+    {
+      "Effect": "Allow",
+      "Principal": {
+        "Service": "ec2.amazonaws.com"
+      },
+      "Action": "sts:AssumeRole"
+    }
+  ]
+}
+{% endhighlight %}

+Execute the command below to create the role **RailsEC2S3** and use the json file **RailsEC2S3-Trust-Policy.json** we created earlier.
+{% highlight bash %}
+aws iam create-role --role-name RailsEC2S3 \
+  --assume-role-policy-document file://RailsEC2S3-Trust-Policy.json
+{% endhighlight %}

+Create another json file called **mybucket-policy.json** that represents the inline policy for reading only from the bucket **my-bucket**.
+Its contents should look like the code below.
+{% highlight json %}
+{
+    "Version": "2012-10-17",
+    "Statement": [
+        {
+            "Effect": "Allow",
+            "Action": [
+                "s3:Get*",
+                "s3:List*"
+            ],
+            "Resource": [
+                "arn:aws:s3:::my-bucket/*"
+            ]
+        }
+    ]
+}
+{% endhighlight %}

+Execute the command below to create a policy and use the json file **mybucket-policy.json** we created earlier as the policy document.
+If successful the command will return ARN(AWS resource name) of the newly created policy.
+{% highlight bash %}
+aws iam create-policy --policy-name mybucket-policy \
+   --policy-document file://mybucket-policy.json | jq -r '.Policy.Arn'
+# arn:aws:iam::0123456789012:policy/mybucket-policy
+{% endhighlight %}

+Attach the policy to the role by providing the role name and the policy arn.
+{% highlight bash %}
+aws iam attach-role-policy --role-name RailsEC2S3 --policy-arn arn:aws:iam::0123456789012:policy/mybucket-policy
+{% endhighlight %}

+To attach the role we need to create an instance profile.
+The instance profile allows the EC2 to pass the IAM role, **RailsEC2S3**, to an EC2 instance.
+{% highlight bash %}
+aws iam create-instance-profile --instance-profile-name RailsEC2S3-Instance-Profile aws iam add-role-to-instance-profile --role-name RailsEC2S3 --instance-profile-name RailsEC2S3-Instance-Profile
+{% endhighlight %}

 ## <a name="setup_rails" />Setup Rails

 ### Setup Capistrano